rebecca1230/IntrotoIM/finalProject/journal.md

 2. I managed to create score count by calculating the distance between the cell(black box) and the virus(the falling colorful objects).
 However, the potentiometer's value is not consistent as the program sometimes missed counting scores.
 I seeked help from classmates and resolved the problem by using boolean touch true or false to minimize the margin of errors.

 ### Discoveries
 Writing notes that resembles the actual code, while not completely using coding language, has allowed me to carefreely pour out my thoughts.
+The importance of taking notes and plan before start coding is that I can understand the effects each section create and so decide the approach that can get me to that point with minimal complication, rather than trying things out and see how they are compatible with each other.
 Following is an example of notes I jotted down when designing how to win the game:
 ```
 if (score yellow == 3 &&  green ==1) {
 score yellow -= 3;